 The official website for State of Michigan: www.michigan.gov/

-If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Elberta.
+If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Elberta.
 Since we usually use Google Maps, we've provided the following link: Google Map and Driving Directions starting from Elberta

 Our distance measurements begin at a specific point in Elberta.
 The point that we are using is located at these GPS coordinates - Latitude: 44.6201, Longitude: -86.2271 [Map].

 - Return to Citation